isomerpages/nrf-psta/index.md

       alt: President of Singapore
       button: Read Here
       url: /resources/foreword2023/permalink/
+  - infobar:
+      title: 2024 winners will be unveiled this September
+      subtitle: Stay tuned
+      id: infobar
+      description: Join us in celebrating these  exceptional individuals propelling Singapore's progress
   - infopic:
       title: '"The importance of nurturing the next generation of scientists and engineers cannot be overstated."'